exaltation/LR-eigenvalues/README.md

 # LR-eigenvalues
-Computes the eigenvalues of any kind of quadratic matrixes.
+Computes the eigenvalues of any kind of quadratic matrices.

 Usage
 ===